King's Field

-King's Field (キングスフィールド) is an action role-playing video game series developed by FromSoftware.
-Titles in this series have been released for the PlayStation, PlayStation 2, PlayStation Portable, Microsoft Windows, and various mobile phone platforms.
+King's Field (キングスフィールド) is an action role-playing game series developed by FromSoftware.
+Titles have been released for the PlayStation, PlayStation 2, PlayStation Portable, Microsoft Windows, and various mobile phone platforms.

 King's Field was released as a launch title for the PlayStation in 1994.
-The game's fully 3D, first person perspective was considered groundbreaking among role-playing video games of the time; it would influence FromSoftware’s later work, most notably Demon’s Souls and the Dark Souls series, as well as Soulslike games.
-The next two King's Field titles followed in quick succession: King's Field II in 1995 and King's Field III in 1996.
+The game's fully 3D, first person perspective was considered groundbreaking among role-playing video games of the time; it influenced FromSoftware's later work, most notably Demon's Souls and the Dark Souls series.
+The next two King's Field titles, King's Field II and King's Field III, were released in 1995 and 1996, respectively.
 King's Field IV was released for the PlayStation 2 in 2001.

 Games

 PlayStation

 The first game in the series, King's Field, was released only in Japan.
-While it was not localized into English, a fan has written a full English translation patch.
+While it was never officially localized into English, a fan-made English translation patch was released in 2006.

 In King's Field, the player takes the role of Jean Alfred Forrester.
 He is searching for his missing father, Hauser Forrester, who disappeared along with his soldiers while exploring a dead king's underground graveyard.
-Shorter than the others in the series, King's Field includes five floors.
+Shorter than later entries in the series, King's Field includes five floors.
 The main aspects of gameplay consist of first-person battles, puzzle solving, and exploration.

-After the success of the first game, King's Field II was also released in North America and Europe, retitled simply King's Field without a numeral nor subtitle.
-In the sequel, the player takes the role of Granitiki prince Aleph (アレフ・ガルーシャ・レグナス) (alternatively named Alef/Alexander) who is shipwrecked on Melanat, an accursed island that has drawn the attention and forces of the new king of Verdite—and an old friend—Jean.
+After the success of the first game, King's Field II was released in North America and Europe, retitled King's Field without a numeral nor subtitle.
+In the sequel, the player takes the role of Granitiki prince Aleph (alternatively named Alef/Alexander) who is shipwrecked on Melanat, an accursed island that has drawn the attention and forces of the new king of Verdite, and an old friend: Jean.